jgaa/mysqlpool-cpp/README.md

 - **boost** Uses Boost.log, via `BOOST_LOG_TRIVIAL`.
 This require that this logger is used project wide.
 - **none** Does not log anything.

-You can specify your chosen logger via the `MYSQLPOOL_LOGGER` cmake variable.
+You can specify your chosen logger via the `MYSQLPOOL_LOGGER` CMake variable.
 For example `cmake .. -CMYSQLPOOL_LOGGER=boost`.

 **Log levels**
 When you develop your code, trace level logging can be useful.
 For example, the logging of SQL statements